Did you know…

 - 90% of those placing into Calculus I earned a D or better in the course (14% higher than average course rates in fall 2018)

-- For the past two semesters, Study Partners staff have worked closely with the School of Nursing to offer Dosage Calculation Exam Prep Workshops, helping to improve pass rates to 100%.
+- Study Partners works closely with the School of Nursing offering Dose Calc/HESI Exam Prep Workshops, helping to improve pass rates to 100%.

-- 100% of spring 2019 participants strongly agreed or agreed with the statement, “In Study Smart, I learned the skills, tools, and beliefs that will enable me to be academically successful and graduate from college.”
+- 100% of 2019 participants strongly agreed or agreed that they “learned skills, tools, and beliefs that will empower (them) to be academically successful and graduate from college.”

 Supplemental Instruction (SI)

 SI currently employees more than 50 SI Leaders to support sections of classes in ACCT, BIOL, CHEM, MATH, HIST, PHYS, and some Auburn Global courses.
 In fall 2019, those SI Leaders interacted with more than 3,000 Auburn students in a peer leadership capacity.